-It is also important to understand that accepting a post-withdrawal disbursement of student loan funds will increase a student's overall student loan debt that must be repaid under the terms of the Master Promissory Note.
+Nicolet College may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition and fees.
 Additionally, accepting the disbursement of grant funds will reduce the remaining amount of grant funds available to the student should the student continue his/her education at a later time.